-Little Hagia Sophia, Istanbul
+Little Hagia Sophia

-Address: Kucuk Ayasofya Mh., 34122 Fatih/Istanbul, Turkey
+- Address: Kucuk Ayasofya Mh., 34122 Fatih/Istanbul, Turkey

-Time Required: 01:00 Hrs
+- Time Required: 01:00 Hrs

-Church, Religious Site, Family And Kids, Architecture
+- Tags: Church, Religious Site, Family And Kids, Architecture

 Initially established as the Church of Saints Sergius and Bacchus in 527 by Emperor Justinian, this site was later co-opted as a mosque to cater to Islamic faith in Istanbul.
 This structure is one of the earliest experimentation in Byzantine architecture reflected by its huge central dome and an octagonal base.
 Since this mosque holds a lot of similarities with the Hagia Sophia, it has come to be called as the Little Hagia Sophia.
 Although relatively little known to the foreigners, this mosque deserves a visit during your trip to Istanbul.
 Also, visit the popular attractions in the city by following Istanbul itinerary 7 days.

 - When you are inside the mosque, remain quiet and don't use flash photography.